rivera944/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes-part-2.md

 #### Data objects

 To make it easier to print the contents of an object declaration, Kotlin has **data** objects.
-Similar to data classes, which you learned about in the beginners tour, data objects come automatically with additional member functions:
+Similar to data classes, which you learned about in the beginner tour, data objects come automatically with additional member functions:
 `.toString()` and `.equals()`.

 > Unlike data classes, data objects do not come automatically with the `.copy()` member function because they only have